- 1x Ancient Tomb

 My Local Metagame

 I've been playing Gitrog in this meta from the start of 2017, and the deck has had its ups and downs during the time I've played it.
 Overall, the environment has forced me to adapt to a more value-oriented approach to leverage the longer, interaction-heavy games as opposed to merely racing for the win.
 The deck has received many upgrades on the interaction side of things due to this, as well as on the value-generating side to overwhelm any game with card advantage where people are hesitant in racing the deck.
+Consequently, the list has been found slightly more lacking in its potential to purely race the quickest lists in the format like Protean Hulk decks, which is mainly explained by an absence of such decks from the meta at the moment.

 Pros & Cons